cybozu-go/setup-hw/docs/how_to_generate_rules.md

 whose keys match the specified pattern.
 For example it would be comfortable to hide Redfish meta data by specifying `--ignore-field="@odata.*"`.
+Note that this does not change traversal, i.e. pages pointed by "@odata.id" are still traversed.

 Select Key Properties